rohantuli7/MiniOS/README.md

 # MiniOS

-Problem Statement:

-To write an application which replicates various functionalities of MacOS X, such as Process, Memory, I/O and File Management, as well as combine them into a single menu driven program.
+**To write an application which replicates various functionalities of MacOS X, such as Process, Memory, I/O and File Management, as well as combine them into a single menu driven program.**

 OS FUNCTIONALITIES